 Writer and fellow Instagrammer, R. J. Nello quoted Winston Churchill in a recent blogpost: “If you’re going through hell, keep going.”
 As is the case with many Churchill quotes, I take inspiration from this one as well.

-I know we’re supposed to be grateful for what we have and what we accomplished in these trying times, but I think we’ve all heard enough about that, and personally, I just want to move on.
+I know we’re supposed to be grateful for what we have and what we accomplish in these trying times, but I think we’ve all heard enough about that, and personally, I just want to move on.
 I want to keep my head down and “keep going.”

 And I don’t have a crystal ball, but I’m thinking one of those Magic 8-Balls we used to play with back in the day might be useful right now and the best way to foretell 2021.
 Here are some predictions according to the 8-Ball: